A Mold that saved the world

 Penicillin, a mold ()fungus) with anti-bacterial properties.
 This was discovered in 1928, but used only in 1943.
 Three British and a French postage stamp feature this life-saving mold.

 Bacteriologists grow bacteria in petri-dishes or small glass plates.
-In September 1928, Alexander was growing bacteria in some such plates.
+On 28th September 1928, Alexander was growing bacteria in some such plates.
 He inadvertently left a plate near his window.
 When he returned back to his lab, after a holiday – he found a green substance growing on these plates.
 This was a mold (fungus) named Penicillium.
 No bacteria could grow in its vicinity.
 Alexander then grew this mold, and could extract a substance from it.
 This substance did not allow a variety of bacteria to grow.
 He named the substance from this mold as Penicillin – our first antibiotic.

 A set of four stamps, issued by Mauritius in 1978.
 This was 50th year of discovery of penicillin.
 The miniature sheet of this set carries notes from Alexender’s Journal.